Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     00 16 * * * /bin/bash --login -c 'cd /home/biocbuild/BBS/3.12/bioc/`hostname` && ./run.sh >>/home/biocbuild/bbs-3.12-bioc/log/`hostname`-`date +\%Y\%m\%d`-run.log 2>&1'

-Now you can proceed to the next section or wait for a complete build run before doing so (great moment to watch your favorite Netflix show and relax).
+Now you can proceed to the next section or wait for a complete build run before doing so (great opportunity to catch up on your favorite Netflix show and relax).